Four Rituals Guaranteed To Boost Your Team’s Energy and Performance

 Share via

-Most stress comes from trying to control things that are out of our control; the weather, the economy, the stock market, the competition, the latest trends, what’s popular, other people’s behavior.
-When we focus on these external forces we become reactive and assume a victim role, finding ourselves feeling helpless, stressed out, anxious, and frantic.
+Most stress comes from trying to control things that are out of our control: the weather, the economy, the stock market, the competition, the latest trends, what’s popular, other people’s behavior.
+When we focus on these external things, we become reactive, finding ourselves feeling helpless, stressed out, anxious, and frantic.
 The more we try, the worse it gets.

-The most successful people spend effort on what they can control, the rituals that prepare them for success.
+The most successful people and teams focus on what they can control, the rituals that prepare them for success.

-How do successful people prepare?
 How does a basketball player get ready to make a free throw?
-How does a golfer prepare to sink the 20 foot birdie putt?
-How does the tennis player prepare to ace his opponent?
+How does a golfer prepare to sink the 20-foot birdie putt?
+How does the tennis player prepare to ace her opponent?

 Rituals.
 They all develop rituals that are repeated over and over and over.
 Rituals under their control.